koljagralla/turbogate/readme.md

 # Roadmap
-* Adding the possibility to generate complete and verbosely documented OpenAPI spec files from the turbogate defintion.
+* ~~Adding the possibility to generate complete and verbosely documented OpenAPI spec files from the turbogate defintion.~~ ✅
 * Automate removal of endpoints and authorizers (treeshaking).
 * Rename permissions to hooks.
 Sometimes you need to interact with a lambda after its constructs creation in a way that is not adding any permissions.
 Therefore the name hooks seems better suited.